GarageGames/Torque3D/CONTRIBUTING.md

 # Torque 3D contribution guidelines

-So you want to help TOrque out by contributing to the repo?
+So you want to help Torque out by contributing to the repo?
 That's awesome!
 We just ask that you'd give this document a quick read to get yourself familiar with the process.
 Do you want to [request a feature](#request-a-feature)?
 Create a [pull-request](#create-a-pull-request) to contribute your own code to the engine?